myownconference/mywebinar-locales-cp/README.md

-# Translations for MyOwnConference control panel
+# Locales for MyOwnConference control panel